ElectricalGang

 Step Down Transformer

+A type of transformer that converts high-voltage current to low-voltage current is known as a step-down transformer.
 This type of transfer has 2 windings, a primary winding, and a secondary winding.
 The turns of the primary winding are more than those of the secondary winding.

 For example, the voltage used in our power circuit is 230V to 110V, but 16V is required to operate any device.
 In such a requirement, a step-down transformer is used, which is first reduced to 230V to 110V and then to 16V.

-Read More: Difference Between Step-up And Step-Down Transformer
+Suggested More: Difference Between Step-up And Step-Down Transformer

 Construction of Step-Down Transformer: